Flow Matching for Tabular Data Synthesis: Related Work

 \textbf{Diffusion Models for Tabular Data.} Denoising diffusion probabilistic models (DDPMs) have shown great success across domains like vision and language, but their application to tabular data poses unique challenges due to feature heterogeneity and small dataset sizes.
 TabDDPM~\citep{kotelnikov2023tabddpm} addresses this through a dual process: Gaussian diffusion for continuous variables and multinomial diffusion for categorical features.
 It achieves state-of-the-art (SOTA) utility and privacy performance, outperforming the GAN and VAE baselines.
 However, its computational cost remains high because of iterative sampling and separate handling of feature types, which may weaken correlation modelling.
 TabSyn~\citep{zhang2024mixedtype} employs a transformer-VAE architecture followed by a diffusion model, while the continuous diffusion model for mixed type tabular data (CDTD)~\citep{mueller2025continuous} is a score-matching diffusion model that noises continuous values and categorical embeddings and samples via ODE integration.
 These two methods improve the utility of tabular data, particularly compared to TabDDPM and other recent SOTAs.

-\textbf{FM and its Variational Extensions.} Flow matching (FM)~\citep{lipman2023flowmatchinggenerativemodeling,liu2022flowstraightfastlearning,albergo2023stochasticinterpolantsunifyingframework} offers an alternative to diffusion by learning the deterministic dynamics of probability paths.
+\textbf{FM and its Variational Extension.} Flow matching (FM)~\citep{lipman2023flowmatchinggenerativemodeling,liu2022flowstraightfastlearning,albergo2023stochasticinterpolantsunifyingframework} offers an alternative to diffusion by learning the deterministic dynamics of probability paths.
 FM has also been developed in terms of latent models for image generation~\citep{dao2023flowmatchinglatentspace,schusterbauer2024boosting}.
 In addition, VFM~\citep{eijkelboom2024variationalflowmatchinggraph} reformulates FM as a variational inference problem, allowing flow matching through a variational distribution.
 Consequently, VFM can be implemented to mixed-type data, such as tabular data, through mean-field variational inference.
 On the other hand,~\citep{guzman-cordero2025exponential} extended the VFM specific for the exponential family that also supports mixed-type variables through moment matching and implemented it in tabular data, called TabbyFlow.
-In addition to tabular, VFM has also been implemented for image generation~\cite{maticsan2025purrception}, controlled molecular generation~\citep{eijkelboom2025controlled}, non-Euclidean geometry ~\citep{zaghen2025variationalflowmatchinggeneral,zaghen2025riemannianvariationalflowmatching}, and climate modeling \citep{finn2025generative}.
+In addition to tabular, VFM has also been implemented for image generation~\citep{maticsan2025purrception}, controlled molecular generation~\citep{eijkelboom2025controlled}, non-Euclidean geometry ~\citep{zaghen2025variationalflowmatchinggeneral,zaghen2025riemannianvariationalflowmatching}, and climate modeling \citep{finn2025generative}.

-\textbf{FM Trajectory.} Trajectory design is of paramount importance in the field of FM.
-The paths of optimal transport (OT) are widely preferred because of their straightforward linear interpolation.
+\textbf{FM Trajectory and Interpolant.} Trajectory design is of paramount importance in the field of FM.
+The optimal transport (OT) path is widely preferred because of their straightforward linear interpolation.
 In contrast, the variance-preserving (VP) path, which takes inspiration from diffusion models, is somewhat underrated~\citep{lipman2023flowmatchinggenerativemodeling,liu2022flowstraightfastlearning}.
-Recent studies also introduced different trajectories such as cosine~\cite{albergo2023buildingnormalizingflowsstochastic}, logit-normal~\cite{labs2025flux1kontextflowmatching}.
-Although the theoretical framework of FM accommodates both types of path, there is a notable gap in empirical evaluation concerning the practical application of different paths, particularly in the realm of tabular data.
+Recent studies also introduced different interpolants such as cosine~\citep{albergo2023buildingnormalizingflowsstochastic}, and logit-normal~\citep{labs2025flux1kontextflowmatching}.
+Although the theoretical framework of FM accommodates all types of path, there is a notable gap in empirical evaluation concerning the practical application of different paths, particularly in the realm of tabular data.
 To address this gap, we present the potential of different paths for tabular data synthesis, despite the fact that OT is the primary implementation.